- Socket on the side

 Controlling the plug through either the Home or iDevices app is basic.
 You of course have the option to turn on and off the switch remotely.
 You’ll also be able to adjust the brightness of the nightlight and change its color.
 There was virtually no lag when utilizing these functions.

-Typically apps struggle to match Apple’s Home app, but iDevices held its own.
+Typically apps struggle to match Apple’s Home app, but this one held its own.
 It has an intuitive interface that makes it easy to control all your iDevice gadgets in one place (they sell wall outlets, wall switches, and even a thermostat).
 You can group plugs together, label rooms, and schedule them to turn on and off at specific times.
 If you have other HomeKit devices, you can schedule “scenes” which allow multiple actions to take place at once.
-For instance, you could create a scene called “Wake Up” which would turn on the coffee maker connected to your iDevices Smart Plug, along with adjusting your thermostat and turning on the hallway light.
+For instance, you could create a scene called “Wake Up” which would turn on the coffee maker connected to your iDevices plug, along with adjusting your thermostat and turning on the hallway light.

 A bonus feature I’m always happy to see is energy monitoring.
 This is typically found in more expensive models with bulkier designs (like the Wemo Insight).
 So it’s nice to see it offered here on a more budget-friendly smart plug.
 This requires using their app and will show you how much power your appliance is using.
 You’ll be able to track the average energy consumption on a daily, weekly, monthly, or yearly basis.
 If you enter the cost per kWh you pay, it’ll even give you an estimate on how costly a specific device in your home is.
 Comparing the numbers from this plug to a professional energy monitor tool, it was fairly accurate.
 LED bulbs were within a single watt while more power hungry appliances were off by maybe 2-3%.